macchiatojs/router/README.md

 ### router.routes()

+Returns router middleware which handle a route matching the request for Macchiato.js.

+### router.rawRoutes()

-Returns router middleware which handle a route matching the request.
+Returns router middleware which handle a route matching the request for raw Node.js.

 ## `Support`